BigTallJim/bank-tech-test/README.md

 As a user
 I want to deposit various amounts
 So I can see my balance reflect these deposits

+As a user
+I want to withdraw from my account
+So I can spend my hard earned money
 ```
 ### Acceptance criteria